 - 1. provide a written statement outlining the rationale for the request which includes:

-- o your full name
+- o vour full name

 - o a working telephone number

 - o a current mailing address

 - o an e-mail address, if you have one

-- 2. Leave your appeal with a counselor/career advisor in the Admissions Office for review by the LTC residency determination committee.
+- Leave your appeal with a Career Advisor in the Admissions Office for review by the LTC residency determination committee.